How conversational AI improves employee experience (EX)

 A great customer experience starts with an outstanding employee experience.
 In fact, companies with highly engaged employees actually outperform their competitors by 147%.

 For new hires at your company, starting their new job can be many things: invigorating, exciting, and a little overwhelming, especially during onboarding.
 Policies, procedures, facts, and figures can add up quickly!
 No matter what information people are given during orientation, they’re bound to have follow-up questions specific to their own situation.
 When looking for answers, people only sometimes find what they need, buried deep in a fifty-page employee handbook that hasn’t been updated since last year.

 Businesses spend hours defining and refining customer journeys, but how much time is spent on the employee journey?
 One increasingly popular solution for improving this process and many other elements of employee experience is the use of virtual assistants.
 A recent Gartner study found that “by 2022, 70% of white-collar workers will interact with [virtual assistants] on a daily basis.”

-A virtual assistant, or chatbot, is a conversational messaging tool that uses machine learning to respond to user input.
+Conversational AI tools include virtual assistants, or chatbots, which are messaging tools that use machine learning to respond to user input.

 What is employee experience (EX)?

 Employee experience (EX) is the human experience of working at a company.
 This includes corporate culture, the physical workspace, interactions with fellow employees, the day-in-day-out emotional experience of working, and more.

 How can technology be leveraged to impact the employee experience, which affects employee engagement?
 For businesses, awareness of this is key because happy employees perform better for customers, so improving employee experience is a shortcut to improving the bottom line.

 What gets in the way of positive employee experience?